brunneis/aerospike-centos/README.md

 # aerospike-centos
-Aerospike Server (Community) over CentOS 7.
+Docker image of Aerospike Server (Community) on CentOS 7.

 Based on the Ubuntu dockerfile written by Aerospike and available [here](https://github.com/aerospike/aerospike-server.docker).

-For a simple test you can run the `run.sh` script.
+For a simple test you can run the image as follows:
-> For further information visit the original development GitHub page
+> `docker run -tid --name aerospike -v $(pwd)/aerospike.conf:/etc/aerospike/aerospike.conf:ro aerospike-centos`